What are the costs of an internship in Latin America?

 Mexico – 250

-The cost of the food can be very different from country you are going to.
+The cost of the food can be very different from the country you are going to.
 Without paying attention these costs could rise faster than you might expect.
 During an internship abroad you are easily tempted to go eat at a restaurant and that’s perfectly fine to experience the food of the culture.
 However, in some countries these costs might rise quickly.

-It is a good tip to always make sure that you regularly buy groceries at the supermarket and sometimes cook your dishes home.
+It is a good tip to always make sure that you regularly buy groceries at the supermarket and sometimes cook your dishes at home.
 Just save some money for dinners with your friends, instead of making eating at a restaurant a habit.
 Ask your colleagues at your internship for good and affordable places to eat.
 This will save you some money and help you emerge with the locals.

 If you are a real Dutchman you buy a bicycle that will ultimately save you money, but in many cities this is not ideal.
 It’s best to have an indication of what the transportation costs are prior to when you book an accomodation.
 This helps you to make the decision if you would rather live close to work or rather closer to, for example, the city center.